Edgartown School

 The Edgartown School is located on Martha's Vineyard, Massachusetts.
-Current enrollment stands at about 348.
+As of 2024 enrollment for the elementary school (pre-kindergarten through grade 8) was at 386.
 The school mascot is the Eagle.

+Curriculum

 This school has a well-developed enrichment program which includes NAL, The math program "EPGY", Edgartown readers, KMO, etc. and mock trial.

+Sports programs

 In February 2006 the boys' varsity basketball team won the island championship.
 In 2008 the girls' softball team won the island championship.

-The school recently built a new building, replacing the old red brick one of 50 years.
+In 2003, Edgartown School moved into a new building, replacing the old red brick one of 50 years.
 The two school buildings are connected by the gym.
 The basketball team of 2008 came in second place.
 The volleyball team came in first place in 2008.
 In 2012, the lady's basketball team claimed first place.
 Also, in 2013 both the girls' and the boys' basketball teams won first place in the tough championships.